couchbaselabs/sdk-rfcs/rfc/0064-sdk3-field-level-encryption.md

 using a N1QL query as described in this forum post: https://forums.couchbase.com/t/replacing-field-name-prefix/28786

-Here’s a document with a normal field called "foo" and an encrypted field called "bar".
+Here's a document with a normal field called "foo" and an encrypted field called "bar".
 Note that the name of the "bar" field has been mangled to indicate it holds an encrypted value: